How to create 2D barcodes

 Output

-As you can see, IronBarcode throws an error if the input string provided is more than 35 numeric digits or 21 alphanumeric characters.
+IronBarcode throws an error if the input string exceeds 35 numeric digits or 21 alphanumeric characters.
+This built-in validation helps prevent runtime errors in production environments.

-Rectangular Micro QR Code (rMQR) is a specialized 2D matrix commonly recognized by its elongated, strip-like shape and a single finder pattern in the top-left corner.
+Rectangular Micro QR Code (rMQR) is a specialized 2D matrix recognized by its elongated, strip-like shape and single finder pattern in the top-left corner.
+This innovative format addresses a specific gap in barcode technology.

-The unique aspect of rMQR is its ability to fit into long, narrow spaces where a square code physically cannot, such as the thin edge of a bezel or a curved surface.
-It bridges the gap between the tiny footprint of Micro QR and the high capacity of a standard QR Code, requiring only a two-module quiet zone.
-Most commonly used for marking cables, test tubes, medical vials, and thin electronic components where height is severely restricted.
+rMQR's unique advantage is fitting into long, narrow spaces where square codes cannot—like thin bezel edges or curved surfaces.
+It bridges the gap between Micro QR's tiny footprint and standard QR Code's high capacity, requiring only a two-module quiet zone.
+It's commonly used for marking cables, test tubes, medical vials, and thin electronic components where height is severely restricted.

-Due to its rectangular design, it can stretch horizontally to increase capacity without increasing its vertical footprint.
-The largest version (R17x139) can contain up to 219 alphanumeric characters or 361 numbers.
+Due to its rectangular design, it stretches horizontally to increase capacity without increasing vertical footprint.
+The largest version (R17x139) contains up to 219 alphanumeric characters or 361 numbers—significantly more capable than Micro QR while maintaining a slim profile.

 Code

-IronBarcode makes generating RMQRCode straightforward: we pass BarcodeEncoding.RMQRCode as the second parameter when calling the Create method, then export it as an image.
+IronBarcode makes generating RMQRCode simple: pass BarcodeEncoding.RMQRCode as the second parameter when calling the Create method, then export it as an image.
+For a comprehensive overview of all IronBarcode features, visit our API reference.

 :path=/static-assets/barcode/content-code-examples/how-to/create-rmQRcode.cs